JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/Meetings/4-3rd meeting_v2.md

 To guarantee the strict latency requirements, new solutions are required to cope with the user mobility in a distributed edge cloud environment.
 The use of proactive replication mechanism seems promising to avoid QoE degradation during service migration between different edge nodes.
 However, accounting for the limited resources of edge micro data-centers, appropriate optimization solutions must be developed to reduce the cost of service deployment, while guaranteeing the desired QoE.
 In this paper, Ivan Farris et al., by leveraging on prediction schemes of user mobility patterns, have proposed two linear optimization solutions for replication-based service migration in cellular 5G networks: the min-RM approach aims at minimizing the QoE degradation during user handover; min-NSR approach favors the reduction of service replication cost.
 Simulation results proved the efficiency of each solution in achieving its design goal and provides useful information for network and service orchestrators in next-generation 5G cloud-based networks.

+- Avaptive avatar handoff in the cloudlet network (2017)

 ----------
 [Virtual Objects / Foglets]
 ----------